 Originally Posted: May 2022

-Updated: November 2024
+Updated: December 2024

-Rug-Making Methods, Materials & Procedures
+Rug-Making Methods, Shapes, Materials & Procedures

-Round Spiral Rugs
+Round Spiral Climbing-Rope Rugs

-Oval Spiral Rugs
+Oval Spiral Climbing-Rope Rugs

-Affiliate Disclosure: The following text may contain affiliate links, which means that if you purchase something I’ve linked to, I might get a small commission at no additional cost to you.
+Affiliate Disclosure: The following text may contain some affiliate links, which means that if you purchase something I’ve linked to, I might get a small commission at no additional cost to you.
 Be assured, though, that I mention only items that I routinely use or would recommend to a friend.

 Introduction

-Any climber who has been engaged in the sport for a decade or more probably owns an old rope that has been retired from active duty.
+Any climber who has been engaged in the sport for a decade or more probably owns at least one old rope that has been retired from active duty.
 Maybe it’s a thick cragging rope, or a mid-size alpine rope, or even a skinny glacier rope.
 In any case, you no longer trust the rope to hold a fall, but it still holds a lot of good memories.
 I owned several such ropes: One was an orange 11-mm “fattie” that started life as a 60-meter cragging rope but got shortened to 50 meters or so after suffering some rockfall damage.
 Another was a blue 10.5-mm “sportie” that measured a full 60 meters long.
 A third one was a 35-meter scramble rope.
 All of these had served me well through many years of climbs, rappels, and lowerings, but I hadn’t used them in years.
 Not wanting to just throw them out, I decided to make some rope rugs.

-Methods & Shapes
+Rope-Rug Methods & Shapes

 A little internet research revealed two primary methods for making a rope rug.
 One method involves a relatively complex braiding pattern that results in a rectangular or oblong rug.
 The other method involves a relatively simple spiral pattern that results in a circular or oval rug.
 I chose the spiral method because it seemed more appropriate for my limited craft skills, and I liked the fact that the finished rug lies completely flat, which makes it easy to vacuum.